neatnik/omg.lol/info/Community/irc.md

 ### Getting Started

-To kick things off, visit your address's social.lol page and then click the "Create IRC account" button.
-You’ll then receive a password that you can use when connecting.
+To kick things off, visit your address’s social.lol page and then click the "Create IRC account" button.
+You’ll then receive a password that you can use to connect.

 ### Rules